 Tips & Ideas for Better Home Safety

-The Home Safety Network
+The Home Safety and Security Network

 This is a British site and so many of the specific programs are aimed at a British audience.
 There are a large number of articles on this site, however, which apply universally to home safety and the protection of your loved ones.
 There are articles on General Safety in the home, falls, burns and scalds, carbon monoxide poisoning, dangerous chemicals in the home and how to treat chemical accidents, choking and how to save a person who has something caught in their windpipe, clothing fire, how to put it out and how to treat it, do-it-yourself accidents in the home, drowning and what you can do to save someone's life, problems and dangers associated with electrical blankets, how do deal with accidents caused by fireworks, how to prevent and treat bicycle accidents and more.
 There are also links to additional home security and safety sites.

-Your Home Fire Safety Checklist
+Home Security Checklist

 Carbon monoxide, also known as "CO", is a colorless, odorless, poisonous gas.
 It is produced by the incomplete burning of solid, liquid and gaseous fuel.
 Therefore, any fuel-burning appliance in your home is a potential CO source.
 When appliances are kept in good working condition, they produce little CO.
 Improperly operating appliances can produce fatal CO concentrations in your home.
 In addition, using charcoal indoors or running a car in an attached garage can also cause deadly CO poisoning in your home.
-Informative site advises people never to burn charcoal inside their home or garage, never leave a car running in an attached garage, not to use gasoline powered tools, and to invest in a carbon monoxide detectors.
+This informative resource by the U.S. Consumer Product Safety Commission (CPSC) site advises people never to burn charcoal inside their home or garage, never leave a car running in an attached garage, not to use gasoline powered tools, and to invest in a carbon monoxide detectors.
 A carbon monoxide question and answer section with press releases, articles and more tips are available.

 EPA Safe Home Guide

-Website provides tips for home safety, avoiding potential risks, and preventing pollution by recycling and conserving water and energy.
+The U.S. Environmental Protection Agency website provides tips for home safety, avoiding potential risks, and preventing pollution by recycling and conserving water and energy.
 Includes actions you can take to reduce lead in drinking water, using conservation to have cleaner water, drinking water information for health, information about private drinking water wells, tap water safety, asbestos, indoor air quality, flood cleanup, reducing radon risks, secondhand smoke, pesticide, bio-pesticides, ten tips to protect children from pesticide and lead poisonings, ultraviolet radiation, household cleanser safety, recycling, buying an energy efficient home, heating and cooling systems, natural landscaping, hidden hazards of backyard burning, and composting.

 |